hougesen/kdlfmt/README.md

 Usage: kdlfmt format [OPTIONS] [INPUT]...

 Arguments:
   [INPUT]...
           Path to file OR directory.

-Use "-" to read from stdin
+          Use "-" to read from stdin and print to stdout.

 Options:
+      --kdl-version <KDL_VERSION>
+          kdl specification to use.

+          By default all versions are tried

+          [possible values: v1, v2]

+      --stdin
+          Read from stdin and print to stdout

+      --log-level <LOG_LEVEL>
-      --kdl-version <KDL_VERSION>  kdl specification to use.
-By default all versions are tried [possible values: v1, v2] --log-level <LOG_LEVEL>      [possible values: trace, debug, info, warn, error, off] -h, --help                       Print help
+          [possible values: trace, debug, info, warn, error, off]

+  -h, --help
+          Print help (see a summary with '-h')

+  -V, --version
-  -V, --version                    Print version
+          Print version

 ```